Kolkata Metro: Durga Puja special services

 The metro railway runs special night-long services during Durga Puja (Maha Saptami to Maha Navami) to help people travel faster and more conveniently for pandal-hopping.
 The services start at 13:00 and operate till 04:00 the next day.
 Pre-puja services are also run.

 Security

 All stations are equipped with closed-circuit cameras, metal detectors and baggage scanners.
-The Railway Protection Force provides security in the premises.
+The Railway Protection Force provides security on the premises.
 Smoking is strictly prohibited in the metro premises.
-All stations in the Green line have half-height and full-height platform screen doors for elevated and underground stations, respectively.
+All stations in the Green Line have half-height and full-height platform screen doors for elevated and underground stations, respectively.